-During July, 2009, BioTime raised \$4,000,000 of equity capital through the sale of 2,200,000 common shares and 2,200,000 stock purchase warrants to two private investors.
+On May 13, 2009, BioTime raised \$4,000,000 of equity capital through the sale of 2,200,000 common shares and 2,200,000 stock purchase warrants to two private investors.
 The warrants entitle the investors to purchase additional common shares at an exercise price of \$2.00 per share.
 The warrants will expire on October 31, 2010 and may not be exercised after that date.
+The investors were also given the right to purchase, in the aggregate, an additional 2,200,000 common shares and a like number of warrants for an additional \$4,000,000 on or before July 14, 2009.
 The shares and warrants were sold to the investors in reliance upon an exemption from registration under Section 4.2 of the Securities Act of 1933, as amended (the "Securities Act").
-BioTime has agreed to file a registration statement to register the warrants for sale under the Securities Act, subject to certain limitations.
-BioTime has also agreed to file a registration statement to register the common shares, or to permit the investors to include the common shares in any future registration statements that BioTime may file, after May 15, 2010, subject to certain limitations.
+BioTime has agreed to file a registration statement to register the shares, the warrants, and shares issuable upon the exercise of the warrants, for sale under the Securities Act.
+BioTime has also agreed to permit the investors to include the common shares they purchase in any future registration statements that BioTime may file after May 15, 2010, subject to certain limitations.